Recipe Idea: Twice Baked Potatoes Look Beautiful, Taste Scrumptious

 The Twice Baked Potatoes that I served to my guests were perfect.
 I simply made Mashed Potatoes from the Baked Potatoes, then put the whipped potatoes back in the skins.
 I used my Super Shooter cookie press to make them pretty, using the decorator tip, but I think it would be much easier to use a pasty bag.
 A pastry bag would be easier to fill.

 When serving the Twice Baked Potatoes, I offered a variety of toppings, including sour cream, butter, chopped chives, and crisp bacon.
-Our guests liked them.
+Our guests enjoyed them.
+Don’t you think you’d love them, too?
+Have you made Twice Baked Potatoes?
+How about making some today?

 - 4 medium baking potatoes